JLin-data/portfolio/README.md

 # Portfolio
 Welcome to Jingjing's Data Science Portfolio!
-Please explore a lifelong learner's data science learning path:)
+Dive in and explore the learning journey of a passionate lifelong learner in data science. :)

-You are also encouraged to check [my website](http://jingjingl.georgetown.domains/), get a copy of my [resume](https://github.com/JLin-data/portfolio/blob/master/Lin%2C%20Jingjing_Resume_v3.pdf), or shoot me a [message](mailto:isjingjing.lin@gmail.com)
+I'd also like to invite you to visit [my website](http://jingjingl.georgetown.domains/), grab a copy of my [resume](https://github.com/JLin-data/portfolio/blob/master/Lin%2C%20Jingjing_Resume_v3.pdf), or shoot me a [message](mailto:isjingjing.lin@gmail.com)